Olivia-Newberry/PHP-OOP-solar-system-sample/README.md

 We have provided some basics, to get you started.
 You can choose to use the code/tools provided, or start fresh.

 Once complete, send over a zip of the source code.

+## Notes
+Data from our solar system taken from https://nssdc.gsfc.nasa.gov/planetary/factsheet/ File based storage chosen over DB based storage due to ease of setup for use in this task Format as follows: /datastore/uuid.json